swiftlang/swiftly/README.md

 - swiftly has built in support for updating toolchains.

-- swiftly is optimized for ease of installation--it can be done with a bash one-liner similar to Homebrew and rustup.
+- swiftly is optimized for ease of installation--it can be done with a bash one-liner similar to Homebrew.
 In addition, swiftly won't require any system dependencies to be installed on the user's system.
 While swiftenv is also relatively easy to install, it does involve cloning a git repository or using Homebrew, and it requires a few system dependencies (e.g. bash, curl, tar).